Wednesday, August 15, 2012

 The big in the small.
 It's a matter of perception.

 In case you are wondering what all this self-healing work has to do with fighting a Revolution, I leave you with a couple images, a quote and a poem.
 On photons and galaxies.
-The world reflects itself in more ways than we can possibly know.

 Photo and quote from "Super Vision; A New View of Nature" by Ivan Amato.